Extremal rays of the embedded subgroup saturation cone: Introduction

 \subsection{Acknowledgements}

 The author is deeply indebted to the guidance of Prakash Belkale, who suggested the undertaking of this project and participated in many helpful discussions with the author.
-Furthermore the author thanks Shrawan Kumar for clarifying some aspects of the cone $\mathcal{C}(G\to \wh G)$.
+Furthermore the author thanks Shrawan Kumar for clarifying some aspects of the cone $\mathcal{C}(G\hookrightarrow \widehat G)$, David Anderson for lending his expertise in equivariant cohomology, and a referee for several insightful comments.

-\section{Some preliminary comments on the cone $\mathcal{C}(G\to \wh G)$}
+\section{Some preliminary comments on the cone $\mathcal{C}(G\hookrightarrow \wh G)$}